tdunkley/Predicting-the-Next-Cannabis-Market/README.md

 ![GitHub forks](https://img.shields.io/github/forks/tdunkley/capstone-project?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/tdunkley?style=social)

 Predicting the Next Cannibus Market in the U.S. is a project that attempts to determine the next state that will legalize recreational cannibus use.
-Housing Estimates, Demographic Estmates, Housing Charactertistics, Economic Characteristics, Social Characteristics data by State and County from the U.S. Census was used for this analysis.
-In addition, Religion and Election Data from the Public Religion Research Institute and Legalization Status from DISA was used as well
+Housing Estimates, Demographic Estmates, Housing Charactertistics, Economic Characteristics and Social Characteristics data by State and County from the U.S. Census was used for this analysis.
+In addition, Religion and Election Data from the Public Religion Research Institute and Legalization Status from DISA was used as well.

 ## Prerequisites